yogenderPalChandra/kafka-sparkStreaming/README.md

-# Getting Started with Spark Structured Streaming and Kafka
+# Spark Structured Streaming with Kafka
 This repo locally sets up kafka clusters, read local csv files into topic.
-Performs batch queries, streaming queries, and incremental queries.
+Performs batch queries, streaming queries, and inserts more data into topic from differnet csv source.

 Requirements:
 Local installation of Spark and Kafka